 me: Yes that’s me… why?
 Do you have good news?

 City: Oh yeah, we’ve got all kinds of slides.
 But you need it for free, eh?
 I know just the guy you should talk to.

 Moments later I was on the phone with a fellow named Mike from CDC Recreation.
 Yes, he explained, he had tons of slides, and in the exact dimensions that I’d requested.
 How much could I afford to pay for them?

 me: … We have 8 artists and $400……… the closer to free, the better…

 Mike: Ah, that’s why the City sent you to me! ….
 Alright, I know just the place.

 That’s when Mike took us to the most amazing place I’ve been in ages.
 Three gigantic chicken coops filled with old playground equipment – swings and slides and giant dinosaurs and more slides!

-Mike: We refinish everything and send it to Africa and other third world countries… some of those kids have never even seen a playground before.
+Mike: We refinish everything and send it to Africa and developing nations… some of those kids have never even seen a playground before.